 1. Pre-Trip Inspection

 Check the hitch and roof cargo carrier to ensure they are adequately secured and tightened.
 Look at the bolts and other hardware that attach the cargo carriers to your vehicle.
-Please ensure all the bolts are tight and that none are loose or missing.
-Check for any signs of rust or corrosion; if you find any, ensure to address it as soon as possible.
+Please ensure all the bolts are tight and none are loose or missing.
+Check for any signs of rust or corrosion; if you find any, address them immediately.

 2. Inspecting and Adjusting the Hitch

-If you’re using a hitch cargo carrier, it is important to check your vehicle’s hitch.
+If you’re using a hitch cargo carrier, checking your vehicle’s hitch is important.
 Inspect all bolts, nuts, and screws to ensure they are all in good condition and properly secured.
 Inspect the roof cargo carrier for any damage, corrosion, or wear and tear.
-Make sure it is securely attached to the roof rack or car roof and that all straps are properly tightened.
+Ensure it is securely attached to the roof rack or car roof and that all straps are properly tightened.

 Check the hitch and roof cargo carrier to ensure all rivets and bolts are securely in place and none are missing or loose.
 Also, check the hitch to ensure it is correctly aligned with the vehicle and that the ball is securely attached.